jbelyeu/unfazed/README.md

-# unfased
+# unfazed
-phasing tool for both SNVs and SVs
+Phasing tool for both SNVs and SVs